 As a student, I wanted to develop as a better leader and also advocate for students who may not have had their stories heard.
 It was this that my mentors saw in me, and gave me a push in this direction.
 I was still not too confident about this change in potential career paths, as the plan beforehand was to become a baseball player or a baseball/sports analyst.
 I realized that even though I had a love for baseball, it could still remain a part of my life without being my career.
 My passion for leadership development and advocacy as a student translated perfectly into my graduate school apprenticeship placement at Elon with the Center for Leadership.
 This has allowed me to not just develop myself as a leader, but also give myself the language and tools to develop others as leaders as well.
 I love what I am doing, the journey life has been so far, and the potential that my future holds.
 With that, I want to end with one aspect of my leadership philosophy:

 We have a deep and profound impact on each and every person that lives on this earth.
-Regardless of intention or impact.
+Regardless of intention.
 Regardless if we know them or not.
 Our capacity to impact others transcends past our physical selves and our direct proximity to other people.
 It is this interdependence that shapes the way I see leadership.
 Leadership is not about power over others and it is not about management.
 It is about our impact and our ability to influence.
 This gives everyone the ability to lead.
 Because we all have impact.